TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

     \ti \approx \sqrt{\frac{k^2(\tr)+\kappa^2}{F^2(\tr)-\kk(\tr)\cdot\FF'(\tr)}},
 \end{equation}
 ```
-which allow for more specific expression of the ionization probability and other quantities.
+which allow for the derivation of analytical expressions of the ionization probability and other quantities.

 The initial position ``\rr_0`` in SFA-SPANE, is given by
 ```math